doasfrancisco/whatsapp-chat-download/README.md

 1. Activate E2E in WhatsApp and choose to get a hexadecimal key.
 Save key in `key.txt`

+2. In your phone:

+    - Go to `Android/media/com.whatsapp/WhatsApp/Databases` to get `msgstore.db.crypt15`.

+    - Go to `Android/media/com.whatsapp/WhatsApp/Backups` to get `wa.db.crypt15`.

+    - Put both files in working directory

-2. Use https://github.com/ElDavoo/wa-crypt-tools to decrypt your WhatsApp backup
+3. Use https://github.com/ElDavoo/wa-crypt-tools to decrypt your WhatsApp backup

     ```bash
     pip install wa-crypt-tools
     ```

     ```bash
-    wacreatekey --hex key.txt
+    wacreatekey --hex (Get-Content key.txt) #Powershell only
     ```

     ```bash